 From the climate crisis to eco-austerity, ecosocial problems are at the forefront of the world’s collective consciousness.
 Oppressed, marginalized, and vulnerable populations and communities have been experiencing its worst effects.
 Now, ecosocial crises are glocalized (globally and locally interconnected and interdependent) where the actions of one community directly affect another across the globe.
 The interconnectedness provided by ecosocial crises are dividing us, but also uniting us.

 Crises are causing extreme grief and anxiety, but also catalyzing perspectives of hope that are being built upon to imagine socially just, healthy, and peaceful ecological societies.
 My scholarship is rooted in such hope and possibility.
-My research rests at the intersections of community work, community organization, mutual aid, and ecosocial welfare.
+My research rests at the intersections of community work, organizing community, mutual aid, and ecosocial welfare.

 My work is informed by the belief that the root causes of ecological problems are social problems and that the only way to solve ecological problems is to address the root causes of social problems.
 In my inquiries I seek to (1) examine how communities address ecosocial problems as they relate to glocalization, eco-austerity, ecosocial injustice, and systems of oppression, domination, and phobias of, and violence toward, human difference; (2) publish freely accessible, relevant, useful, understandable, and translatable theory, models, and methods; (3) strengthen community work research and methods, practitioners, as well as communities; and (4) promote the principles and values of community, mutual aid, empathy, feeling, understanding, sociality, self-determination, direct democracy, peace, hope, healing, and ecosocial justice.

 I am drawn to investigating meaning, understanding, essence, nuance, and connection.
 Such orientations have placed my methodological goals firmly in the realm of qualitative inquiry.
 My investigative practices complement my research goals by utilizing methods that highlight multiple ways of knowing, feeling, and understanding, such as qualitative case study and the development of applied community work theory.